dccuchile/wefe/doc/about.rst

 Relevant Papers
 ===============

-A collection of publications related to WEFE.
-These include the original publications of the metrics implemented in WEFE and other works related to the measurement and mitigation of bias in Word Embeddings.
+The intention of this section is to provide a list of the works on which WEFE relies as well as a rough reference of works on measuring and mitigating bias in word embeddings.

 Measurements and Case Studies
 -----------------------------